iLert/docs/integrations/zapier/inbound.md

 ---
 description: >-
-  User iLert as a Zapier Action and create / acknowledge / resolve an incident for any trigger from Zapier.
+  User iLert as a Zapier Action and create / acknowledge / resolve an alert for any trigger from Zapier.
 ---